6 Instant Pot Meal Preps That’ll Save Your Sanity (6 foods, 1 Instant Pot, less than 3 hours!)

 - 4 Ways The Instant Pot *Really* Does Save Time (+8 tips to speed up & account for pressurizing time)

 - FREE 7-Day Meal Plan of Real Food Instant Pot Dinners

 - Buy an Instant Pot!

-Do you cook ahead to get through the week?
+How do you use your Instant Pot for meal prepping?
 Will you try these tips to get ahead this week?

 7 dinners, 2 desserts, prep steps, & printable shopping list...